 The Eastern Church

-Two thousand years of unbroken faith across 24 distinct traditions.
+Two thousand years of unbroken faith across traditions both Eastern and Western.
 Choose a tradition below to explore its saints, history, theology, articles, and prayer cards — everything in one place.

 Alexandrian Catholic Churches

-3 ChurchesEastern Catholic churches of the Alexandrian rite, rooted in the ancient Church of Egypt and the Horn of Africa — each with its own saints, Ge'ez or Coptic liturgical heritage, and history entirely distinct from one another.
+3 ChurchesEastern Catholic churches of the Alexandrian rite — each with its own saints, liturgical heritage, and history entirely distinct from one another.

 Alexandrian Rite · Eastern Catholic